John Dowd, Ph.D.

 Address: 316 Kuhlin Center

-Most broadly, my primary interests in communication are motivated by the ways in which language mediates between us and the world.
+My broader interests in communication are in the ways that language mediates between us and the world.
 As others have noted, we don't simply live in a world of things but rather, in a world of the meaning of things.
 And communication is central, not peripheral, to making and managing meaning.
 Thus, our study of communication helps us to better understand the complex problems within our world, as well as enables (or constrains) our ability to create more meaningful, ethical, and worthwhile organizations and lives.